Performance gauge cluster mid acceleration run

 FAQ

-Q: What if I want to sell my times to other apps or leaderboards?
+Can I export my FastTrack times to other leaderboards?

-Q: Can I use FastTrack for track day lap timing?
+Can I use FastTrack for track-day lap timing?

-Q: Can I join groups and find local car communities?
+Can I find local car communities through FastTrack?